 Much of Nuala’s repertoire consists of Irish songs in the English language she learned from her mentor and friend, Cathal McConnell of the Boys of the Lough.
 In this class we will learn a variety of songs from that repertoire as well as other songs which Nuala has picked up over several years performing and singing.
 We will try to learn some songs by ear, (old-style!) as well as from songsheets.
 Some basic phrases in Irish will be taught as well as a couple of simple Irish language songs.
 No previous knowledge of Irish is required.
 A relaxed and informal class, this is a good way to broaden your repertoire as well as share some of your own songs and singing experience with the group.
-Please come ready to share at least one song that you enjoy, and bring a recording device.
+Please come ready to share at least one song that you enjoy (you don’t have to sing it alone!), and bring a recording device.
 (No class limit)

 Percussion and Dance

 In this class, we’ll cover basic position and technique for playing the bodhrán.
 Students will leave with several “no fail” approaches to both jigs and reels, a basic understanding of how to use tonal variation in their playing, and a few simple syncopated patterns and ornaments to enhance their playing.
 We’ll learn using both written notation and ear training, so all learning styles are welcome, and both beginners and players who want to brush up on the basics or re-evaluate their technique are invited to join us.
 To help students continue their development throughout the year, we’ll use the final 5-10 minutes of each class to make short videos of the day’s topics for students to refer to in the future.
 Please bring a recording device if you can, and a notebook.
 (Class limit: 25)